Russian rockets kill 3 in a Ukrainian city as Kyiv claims it damaged a key bridge

 Both Zelenskyy and Putin have been eager to show U.S. President Donald Trump that they share his ambition to end the fighting — and avoid possible punitive measures from Washington.
 Ukraine has accepted a U.S.-proposed ceasefire, but the Kremlin effectively rejected it.
 Putin has made it clear that any peace settlement has to be on his terms.

-Delegations from the warring sides agreed Monday to swap dead and wounded troops, but their terms for ending the war remained far apart.
+Delegations from the warring sides agreed Monday to swap dead and wounded troops, but their conditions for ending the war remained far apart.

 Dmitry Medvedev, a former Russian president who now serves as deputy head of the country’s Security Council chaired by Putin, indicated on Tuesday that there would be no let-up in Russia’s invasion.